Minimum Wage 2021

 The rate varies depending on your age and whether you’re an apprentice.

-Most workers who are 25 or older must be paid at least the National Living Wage (NLW), which is the highest rate of the National Minimum Wage.
+Most workers who are 23 or older (previously 25 and over) must be paid at least the National Living Wage (NLW), which is the highest rate of the National Minimum Wage.

 In addition to full-time employees, any workers who fit in the following categories are entitled to the minimum wage in the UK: